chleverenz/MorseSimulation/README.md

 # MorseSimulation

 Some tools for generating morsecode in order to be usable as input for morsedecoders

-The idea is to have some helpers to cerate files that can later be used for reconstructing morsestuff.
+The idea is to have some helpers to create files that can later be used for reconstructing morsestuff.
 This sounds a little bit weired but is a commen practise in physics: you simulate something and try to find your signal back.

-As there are different things to to, currently theer are three tools:
+As there are different things to do, currently there are three tools:

 - createditdah.py creates a so called tokenfile, a plaintextfile (well, input = output :-) and a morsefile with dashes and dots

 ```bash